Free Trial

 Is Southside Bancshares' short interest increasing or decreasing?

-Southside Bancshares saw a increase in short interest in the month of August.
-As of August 31st, there was short interest totaling 1,030,000 shares, an increase of 2.0% from the previous total of 1,010,000 shares.
+Southside Bancshares saw a decline in short interest in September.
+As of September 15th, there was short interest totaling 1,020,000 shares, a decline of 1.0% from the previous total of 1,030,000 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 What is Southside Bancshares' float size?